Profile view of a male teenager's face with acne

 Treatments for Ringworm in Ahwatukee, Phoenix and Mesa

-Although ringworm is contagious, it can be treated with proper antifungal treatments.
+Although ringworm is contagious, it can be treated with proper antifungal ringworm treatments.
 The staff at Saguaro Dermatology are dedicated to providing you with the highest quality of care, innovative practices, helpful resources, and the state-of-the-art technology to prevent and treat a multitude of skin disorders for patients in the Phoenix and Mesa area.
-Our dermatologists are experienced in treating skin infections including ringworm infection and are ready to help you.
+Our dermatologists are experienced in ringworm treatments and are ready to help you.

-It is not recommended to apply any home remedies on the rash as it can irritate the patch and make it an open sore.
+It is not recommended to apply any home remedies for ringworm treatment on the rash as it can irritate the patch and make it an open sore.
 If you are not sure how to proceed with treating the ringworm infection, consult an experienced dermatologist.

 Final Word on Ringworm